Generating Class-Level Integration Tests Using Call Site Information: Empirical evaluation

 For line coverage and mutation analysis, we use \pit~\cite{Coles2016}, which is a state-of-the-art mutation testing tool for Java code, to mutate the callee classes. \pit also collects and reports the line coverage of the test suite on the original class before mutation. \pit has been used in literature to assess the effectiveness of test case generation tools~\cite{DBLP:journals/stvr/ZhuPZ18,ma2015grt, panichella2017java, molina2018java, kifetew2019java, Devroey2020}, and it has also been applied in industry\footnote{http://pitest.org/sky\_experience/}.
 In our study, we use \pit v.1.4.9 with all mutation operators activated (\ie the \texttt{ALL} mutators group).

-For \textbf{RQ3}, we analyze the exceptions triggered by both integration and unit-level test suites.
+For \textbf{RQ3}, we analyze the exceptions triggered by both integration, random, and unit-level test suites.
 In particular, we extract unexpected exceptions causing crashes, \ie exceptions that are triggered by the test suites but that are (i) not declared in the signature of the caller and callee methods using \texttt{throws} clauses, (ii) not caught by a \texttt{try-catch} blocks, and (iii) not documented in the \texttt{Javadoc} of the caller or callee classes.
-Then, we manually analyze unexpected exceptions that are triggered by the integration-level test cases (\ie by \cling), but not by the unit-level tests.
+Then, we manually analyze unexpected exceptions that are triggered by the integration-level test cases (\ie by \cling), but not by the random and unit-level tests.
 Since our subjects are selected from \dfj, and thereby the projects used as subjects in this study are not the latest versions, the faults that we find for this research question may be fixed in the subsequent commits.
 Hence, the three first authors performed a code history analysis by looking at the modifications made to the source code of the classes involved in a fault.
 Based on this analysis, the authors could examine whether the faults found by \cling were later identified, approved, and fixed by the developers.

 The test suites generated by \cling, \evosuite, and \randoop may contain \textbf{flaky tests}, \ie test cases that exhibit intermittent failures if executed with the same configuration.
 To detect and remove flaky tests, we ran each generated test suite five times.
-Then, we removed tests that fail in at least one of the independent runs.
 Hence, the test suites used to answer our three research questions likely do not contain flaky tests.
-In this process, we identified 8\%, 3.5\%, and 4.5\% of the tests generated by \cling, \evosuite, and \randoop, respectively, as flaky.
-For \nrun runs, we detected a total of 247,775 flaky tests out of 5,443,556 generated test cases.
+In this process, we identified 8\%, 3.5\%, and 4.7\% of the tests generated by \cling, \evosuite, and \randoop, respectively, as flaky.
+For \nrun runs, we detected a total of 1,410,320 flaky tests out of 29,785,260 generated test cases.

 To keep the execution time (which includes test generation, flaky test detection, and mutation and coverage analysis) manageable, we used a cluster (with 20 CPU-cores, 384 GB memory, and 482 GB hard drive) to parallelize the execution for our evaluation (50 simultaneous executions).
-With this parallelization, the automated execution of the whole evaluation took about three days (one day for test generation and two days for flaky test detection and mutation and line coverage measurement).
+With this parallelization, the automated execution of the whole evaluation took about five days (one day for test generation and four days for flaky test detection and mutation and line coverage measurement).